Macron says Le Pen showing authoritarian streak after journalist ban | Politics

 French President Emmanuel Macron launched a scathing attack on far-right rival Marine Le Pen on Wednesday, saying her true "authoritarian" intentions were showing after she banned a team of reporters and did not rule out a return to the death penalty.

-FREXIT?
-Later on Wednesday, Le Pen gave a news conference on her foreign policy plans, which she said was aimed at clearing up "misunderstandings."
+Later on Wednesday, Le Pen - a eurosceptic who had long professed admiration for Russian President Vladimir Putin - gave a news conference on her foreign policy plans, which she said was aimed at clearing up what she called misunderstandings.

-A Le Pen victory would see a deep eurosceptic who had long professed admiration for Russian President Vladimir Putin take the helm of the EU's second-biggest economy.
 "Nobody is against Europe," said Le Pen, who has ditched plans to leave the EU or the euro, which cost her votes in past elections.

 She said she aimed to reform the EU from the inside, in what critics say would be a "Frexit" departure from the bloc in all but name.
 LEFTWING VOTES

-Ahead of the second round, both candidates are seeking to win over left-wing voters, especially from hard-left third-placed candidate Jean-Luc Melenchon.
-Melenchon's party launched a consultation on Wednesday to ask his supporters if they plan to vote for Macron, put in a blank ballot or not vote.
+Ahead of the second round, both candidates are seeking to win over left-wing voters, especially from hard-left third-place candidate Jean-Luc Melenchon.
+Melenchon's party launched a consultation on Wednesday to ask his supporters if they planned to vote for Macron, put in a blank ballot or not vote.

 "Neither Emmanuel Macron nor Marine Le Pen are up to the task," Melenchon wrote.
 "However, the two are not equivalent.
 Marine Le Pen adds a dangerous ferment of ethnic and religious exclusion to the project of social damage that she shares with Emmanuel Macron."
-He made clear, however, that, even after the consultation closes on Saturday, he will give voters no instruction on what they should do on the 24th - whereas other parties have urged voters to back Macron in order to block the far-right.
+Even after the consultation closes on Saturday, Melenchon signalled he would give voters no instruction on what they should do on the 24th - whereas other parties have urged voters to back Macron in order to block the far-right.

+Macron, who already had said he would increase pensions this summer if re-elected, told TF1 television that it would be a 4% increase.
+On Monday, he opened the door to potentially pushing the retirement age from 62 at the moment to 64, rather than to 65, his initial proposal.
+Macron's efforts to woo leftwing voters could be hurt after former conservative President Nicolas Sarkozy, a reviled figure on the left, endorsed him and forced Macron to deny there was any wider political agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)